Diabetes and Gum Disease

 What Are the Symptoms?

-When you are suffering from any gum disorders even if you have diabetes, the symptoms remain the same.
-You are likely to face the below signs and experiencing pain.
+When you are suffering from any gum disorder even if you have diabetes, the symptoms remain the same.
+You are likely to face the below signs and experience pain.

 - Bleeding from your gums